Non-testability of instrument validity under continuous endogenous variables: Proof of Theorem

-for every set $A$ in the Borel $\sigma$-algebra $\mathscr{B}_{Y}$ corresponding to $Y$ \citep*[Chapter 20.1]{aliprantis2006infinite}.
+The second formal concept required for some of the proofs is that of a measure-preserving isomorphism \citep*[Definition 2.1]{einsiedler2013ergodic}.
+A map $T:\mathcal{X}\to\mathcal{Y}$ transporting a probability measure $P_X$ onto another probability measure $P_Y$ is measure-preserving if it is (i) measurable and (ii) $P_Y(A)=P_X(T^{-1}A)$ for every set $A$ in the Borel $\sigma$-algebra $\mathcal{B}_{Y}$ corresponding to $Y$.
+Measurability of $T$ means that $T^{-1}A\in\mathcal{B}_{X}$ for all $A\in\mathcal{B}_Y$, where $T^{-1}A$ denotes the set of points $x\in \mathcal{X}$ such that $Tx\in A$.
 If $T$ is invertible and its inverse is also measure-preserving, it is called a measure-preserving isomorphism.
-For all our work, we only need measure-preserving isomorphisms up to sets of Lebesgue measure zero, so that from now on we mean ``measure-preserving isomorphism modulus sets of measure zero'' when we write ``measure-preserving isomorphism''.
+For all our work, we only need measure-preserving isomorphisms up to sets of Lebesgue measure zero, so that from now on we mean ``measure-preserving isomorphism modulo sets of measure zero'' when we write ``measure-preserving isomorphism''.
+This implies that statements like $T_zg(z, A)=T_zg(z,B)$ for Borel-sets $A$ and $B$ are implicitly understood to only hold up to sets of measure zero.